robotic-vision-lab/Progressive-Conditional-Generative-Adversarial-Network/README.md

 ## Progressive Conditional Generative Adversarial Network

 ### Overview

-Generating synthetic 3D point cloud data is an open area of research with the intention of facilitating the learning of non-Euclidean point representations.
+Synthesizing 3D point cloud data is an open area of research with the the potential to provide a source of infinite amounts of diverse data.
 In 3D, synthetic data may take the form of meshes, voxels, or raw point clouds in order to learn a representation that enables the solution of computer vision tasks such as classification, segmentation, and reconstruction.
-Automatically synthesizing 3D point clouds can provide a source of potentially infinite amounts of diverse data.
+Although color and geometry are among the defining features of 3D objects in the physical world, current point cloud generation methods either create the geometry or the color of the point cloud, but not both.

 <p align="center">
 <img src='./misc/pcgan_overview.png'>